lyhistory/lyhistory.github.io/docs/vuepress/docs/software/interview_questions.md

 ##### If I have two beans, A and B, and A depends on B, who initializes first?

+If I have two beans, A and B, and I say A depends on B — what comes to your mind?
+What would the code look like?
+How would you actually express that dependency in code?
+/
+If I tell you that bean A depends on bean B, what does that mean to you?
+How would you represent that relationship in code, and what implications would it have?"

+Just to give you a nudge — I'm thinking about the Spring bean lifecycle and how injection actually works under the hood.
+/
+I'll give you a hint — think about what happens during the bean lifecycle and when injection kicks in."
+/
+To point you in the right direction — this touches on the bean lifecycle and the different ways injection can happen.

 ###### candidates often hesitate because the phrase "A depends on B"​ feels ambiguous.
 The candidate's internal thought process usually goes something like this:
 What does 'depends' actually mean here?
 Does it simply mean A holds a reference to B internally?
 Or does it mean A needs to wait for B's initialization logic to fully complete before A can start?
 Are we talking about constructor instantiation, or the entire lifecycle including @PostConstruct?
 And if A truly depends on B, isn't Spring supposed to just figure it out automatically — or do I need to intervene?